-Unlike some other ethnological collections, the RJM's holdings do not originate to a large extent from expeditions or collection journeys.
-Rather, they came to the museum mainly as donations or bequests from private individuals, as acquisitions financed by patrons, through the commitment of the Förderverein Museumsgesellschaft RJM e.V., founded in 1904, as well as through the so-called 'doublet exchange' with other German and European museums.
-In many cases, it is unclear under what circumstances the objects were acquired at their places of origin, when and by whom.
-The indexing and disclosure of object provenances is a major concern of the RJM, and several research projects are currently dedicated to this.
+The Rautenstrauch-Joest Museum in Cologne is one of the most important ethnological museums in Germany and the only one of its kind in North Rhine-Westphalia.
+The collection contains about 60,000 objects, complemented by ca. 100,000 historical photographs from the early days of photography to the 1980s.
+Unlike the collections of many other ethnological museums, the RJM holdings do not mainly originate from expeditions or collection journeys.
+Rather, they came to the museum mainly as donations or bequests from private individuals, as acquisitions financed by patrons, through the commitment of the RJM Support Association (Förderverein Museumsgesellschaft RJM), founded in 1904, as well as through duplicate exchange with other European museums.
+In many cases, it remains unclear how, when and by whom the objects were acquired at their places of origin.
+The indexing and disclosure of provenances is a major concern of the RJM, as illustrated by several current research projects.

-The regional focus of the Asian collection of around 7,000 objects is on South and Southeast Asia, with a focus on the Thai, Mon and Khmer cultures.
-In addition to objects of everyday culture, ritual objects and textiles, there is a large number of stone and bronze sculptures.
-About 800 objects originate from the collection of Wilhelm Joest.
-Later, the collection was expanded through systematic purchases in the trade and donations from patrons such as Wilhelm Siegel and Irene and Peter Ludwig.
-From the ethnographica dealer J.F.G.
-Umlauff were acquired the collections on the cultures of the Ainu from northern Japan and of Sinhalese masks.
-In the 2010s, the collection was supplemented with donations of ritual objects from Myanmar and a new focus was established with those of Indian miniature painting and Jainist folios.
+This collection of around 7,000 objects focuses on South and Southeast Asia, especially the Thai, Mon and Khmer cultures.
+In addition to elements of everyday culture, ritual artefacts and textiles, it includes numerous stone and bronze sculptures.
+About 800 exhibits come from Wilhelm Joest’s holdings, later complemented by systematic purchases and donations from patrons such as Wilhelm Siegel and Irene and Peter Ludwig.
+Objects created by members of the Ainu culture in northern Japan and Sinhalese masks were acquired from the ethnographica dealer J.F.G.
+Umlauff.
+In the 2010s, the collection was supplemented with donations of ritual artefacts from Myanmar, and a new focus was established with Indian miniature paintings and Jainist folios.

 Insular Southeast Asia